We Must Do Better for Children: Race and Equity in Foster Care and Adoption

 Connection to a child’s culture and heritage of origin should be a priority in helping them develop a strong and positive identity.
 For Latino children, this starts with an understanding that there are 21 unique Latin American countries, each with its own history and diversity.
 In this session, parents and professionals will gain new understandings about and strategies for supporting Latino children’s positive self-identity, responding to racism, and ensuring children’s safety.

 Decolonizing Child Welfare for American Indian Communities — Terry Cross, Seneca Nation, National Indian Child Welfare Association

 American Indian and Alaska Native families have experienced repeated, historic, collective, intergenerational, complex trauma resulting in an array of structural threats including poverty, untreated mental health problems, substance misuse, and family disruptions.
 These conditions contribute to Adverse Childhood Experiences (ACEs) including child abuse and neglect.
 Until recently, child welfare has too often compounded trauma with approaches designed to rescue children and police parents’ behavior adding new ACEs.
 A decolonized approach seeks to end the trauma of unnecessary removals by recognizing and restoring the integrity of the culture, community, and family.
 An Indigenous framework doesn’t wait for bruises or abandonment it, creates “safety.”
 This presentation will examine the intergenerational transmission of historic trauma through ACE’s and how tribes play a critical role helping build family strength and resilience.
 The presenter will discuss the “Touchstones of Hope” as a path forward to decolonize tribal child welfare.

 Registration is $50 for NACAC members and $60 for non-members.
 Registration is for one person or a parenting couple who will be participating together.
-Please note that registration fees are not refundable but can be transferred to another person.
+Please note that registration fees are not refundable.